anshimathur/group-4-project-1/README.md

 2. **Immigration**: The process by which individuals move into a country with the intent of residing there.
 3. **Emigration**: The act of leaving one’s country of residence to live in another.
 4. **Gross Domestic Product (GDP)**: The total monetary or market value of all finished goods and services produced within a country in a specific time period.
-5. **Economic Freedom**: The ability of individuals and businesses to make economic decisions in a free and fair market environment, typically measured by factors such as property rights, freedom from corruption, tax burden, and regulatory efficiency.
+5. **Economic Freedom**: The ability of individuals and businesses to make economic decisions in a free and fair market environment, measured by factors such as size of government, legal structure & security of property rights, access to sound money, freedom to trade, and regulatory efficiency.

 ## Analysis Methodology